7499th Support Group: 7407th Support Squadron

-The service of the RB-57As was brief, as in 1957, midair-refuelling capable RB-57D Canberras were deployed in 1957 to the 7407th CSS to support USAFE operations.
+The service of the RB-57As was brief, as in 1957, air refueling capable RB-57D Canberras were deployed in 1957 to the 7407th to support USAFE operations.
 All RB-57D operations were under heavy security and very little information ever leaked out about their early operations.
 They presumably carried out reconnaissance missions along the East German border and over the Baltic Sea.
-Since the missions were carried out under an atmosphere of high secrecy, RB-57s returning from missions over the Baltic were often intercepted by RAF Hawker Hunters just to make sure that they were not Soviet aircraft.
+Since the missions were carried out under an atmosphere of high secrecy, RB-57s returning from missions over the Baltic were often intercepted by Royal Air Force Hawker Hunters just to make sure that they were not Soviet aircraft.

-This squadron had a Detachment 1 organized at Bitburg Air Base, West Germany using three RF-100A Super Sabre reconnaissance aircraft (53-1551, 53–1554, 53–1554) known as "Slick Chicks".
+The 7407th squadron had a Detachment 1 organized at Bitburg Air Base, West Germany using three North American RF-100A Super Sabre reconnaissance aircraft (53-1551, 53–1554, 53–1554) called as "Slick Chicks".
 In May 1955, after successful competition of flight tests, the aircraft were sent to the 7407th Support Squadron.

 The overflight operations these aircraft conducted are still classified, however, one details of one particular flight in 1956 have leaked out.
 On this sortie the pilot of 53–1551 took off from a base in Turkey to photograph a rocket base deep inside the Soviet Union.
 The RF-100A was quickly picked up by Soviet radar and, as the target was at the extreme range of the aircraft, the pilot had no option but to fly a virtually straight track.
 As a consequence the Soviets soon determined the intended target.
 Throughout the mission, the pilot was faced with the unnerving spectacle of a never-ending stream of Soviet interceptor fighters attempting to bring down the RF-100A by firing a variety of machine-guns, cannons and missiles at the aircraft.

-To compound the pilots problems, his heavy fuel load and four drop tanks allowed only very limited evasive manoeuvring.
-Thanks to poor Soviet gunnery, inadequate planning by the Soviet Fighter Controllers and a fair slice of luck, the pilot reached the target and took the required photographs.
+To compound the pilot's problems, his heavy fuel load and four drop tanks allowed only very limited evasive maneuvering.
+Thanks to poor Soviet gunnery, inadequate planning by the Soviet fighter controllers and a fair slice of luck, the pilot reached the target and took the required photographs.
 However, his problems were far from over, as the target was at the extreme limits of the aircraft's range and no other airfields were available, he had no choice but to reverse course and retrace his route.
 The pilot made it back to Turkey, but with virtually empty tanks having kept the aircraft in continuous afterburner for over half an hour as he shot past some extremely agitated Russians – as the RF-100A was officially limited to just a few minutes of afterburner, this effectively destroyed the entire aft fuselage.